snadim02/snadim02.github.io/_posts/2025-12-16-gallery-wall.md

 He never had children of his own, which made him a super patient and fun uncle to his (great-)nieces and (great-)nephews. :family: :heart: :tada:

-* **Iran :iran: ~1940.** Nila Mama served in the Indian Army (then part of the British Empire) during and after World War II.
-At a Red Sea posting, he was brought (despite only being a junior cadet) to a dinner hosted by the Shah of Iran to serve as a translator for his commanding officers.
-All guests received these custom brass plates. :point_down:
+* **Iran :iran: ~1940.** Nila Mama served in the [Indian Army (then part of the British Empire)](https://en.wikipedia.org/wiki/Indian_Army_during_World_War_II) during and after WW2.
+At a Red Sea posting, he was brought (despite only being a junior cadet) to a dinner hosted by the [Shah of Iran](https://en.wikipedia.org/wiki/Reza_Shah) to serve as a translator for his commanding officers.
+All guests received these [custom-engraved brass plates](https://share.google/aimode/hpdyyHQusZKyJWcTG). :point_down:

   :---:|:---:
   ![Iran 1940s](../assets/img/iran_plate.png) | ![Nepal 1940s](../assets/img/nilamama_middleeast.png)

 * **Nepal :nepal: early 1950s.** Nila Mama was stationed in [Ladakh](https://en.wikipedia.org/wiki/Ladakh), a northern border region of [newly-independent India](https://www.britannica.com/topic/Indian-Independence-Movement).
-This painting was purchased during a weekend trip to Nepal. :point_down:
+This painting was purchased during a weekend trip to neighboring Nepal. :point_down:

   :---:|:---:
   ![Nepal 1940s](../assets/img/nepal_painting.png) | ![Nepal 1940s](../assets/img/nilamama_nepal.gif)